thorGabe123/MLOps/reports/README.md

 >
 > Answer:

-Debugging method was dependent on group member as both Visual Studio Code and PyCharm was used.
-This was done by setting breakpoints at critical points to pause execution and allow us to see variables and step forward through the code line by line.
-Profiling was not used in our project but for continous development and work on this project it would have been a good idea to do so, in order to locate bottlenecks and optimize our code.
+In our project, debugging was a collaborative effort, relying on the expertise of group members who used both Visual Studio Code and PyCharm.
+We employed a method involving the strategic placement of breakpoints at crucial points in the code, allowing us to pause execution and examine variables.
+This step-by-step approach, where we could navigate through the code line by line, proved effective in identifying and resolving issues.
+While we didn't utilize profiling for our project, considering the ongoing development and work, incorporating it could have been beneficial.
+Profiling helps pinpoint bottlenecks, offering insights to optimize our code and enhance overall efficiency, contributing to a smoother and more streamlined project development process.

 ## Working in the cloud